A-ey/A-ey/README.md

   Hi, I'm eunyoung.
   <br/>Thank you for visiting my Github.
   <br/>It's been only six months since I learned about coding.
-  <br/>But, I've been studying consistently.
+  <br/>But, I've been studying steadily.
   <br/>And I'll be a growing front-end developer.